How to Move Your Print Catalog to a Digital Platform

 Most colleges have found it easiest to move to a new system between catalog years, developing the next year’s catalog on the system then switching over when the catalog is ready.
-With Whatcom Community College, for example, we built their catalog during the 2016-17 academic year with their 2017-18 content, and then flipped the switch in summer 2017.

 For some schools it also works to switch mid-year — for example, launch your 2017-18 catalog during the 2017-18 academic year.
 Either way, with Clean Catalog it’s straightforward for us to import your existing catalog into the software, and then you can either launch it as is that year or use that as the base for developing the content for the next year.